May 19, 2026

 Collaboration doesn’t have to be a pain.
 By following these simple tips, you can boost email collaboration for your team and make everyone’s life a little easier.

-Whether you’re using ancient email clients like Gmail or collaboration software like Missive, you can find ways to eliminate wasteful manual labor and stay focused on what matters.
+Whether you’re using email clients like Gmail or collaboration software like Missive, you can find ways to eliminate wasteful manual labor and stay focused on what matters.

 Start a free trial and give Missive a try.
 Your team will thank you for it.